Ian Ippolito

 The second thing that happened is that stock market correlation changed after World War II.
 Before that, a drop in the Hong Kong stock market wouldn’t make much of a difference to your stock in the US or the UK.
 Today everything is interconnected, so when one goes down they all tend to go down with it.

 This study is groundbreaking and debunks numerous myths.
-Data-driven financial advisors and studious investors will be changing a lot of their strategies.
+And I believe that data-driven financial advisors and studious investors will be changing a lot of their strategies.
 Here are the key takeaways, from my point of view.

 Real estate investors may wish to consider diversifying into overseas properties to minimize their volatility, decrease that risk, and improve overall portfolio performance.